Custom App Development Guide 2025: Process, Cost, ROI

 Quality assurance is woven throughout the development process.
 A thorough testing strategy includes multiple types of testing to ensure the app is reliable, secure, and bug free.

-• Unit & Integration Testing: Verifies that individual code components and combined modules work correctly.
+• Unit & Integration Testing: Verifies that individual components and combined modules work correctly.

 • Performance Testing: Ensures the app can handle the expected user load without slowing down.